b-lukaszuk/BS_wJ_eng/contents/the_answer.md

 So it seems that by multiplying the above two single digit numbers in bases: 7, 10, 12, 13, and 16 we get 42 as a result.
 Of the above only base 13 fulfills the criteria of both the question and the answer.

+If you feel that doing the multiplication in decimal and translating it to `product` in the desired based system was like cheating then you may try to re-implement `add` and `multiply` functions from @sec:binary_solution.
+One way to do that would be to create an addition table for `add(num1::Char, num2::Char, numsBase::Int)::Tuple{Char, Char}` and a multiplication table for `multiply(num1::Char, num2::Char, numsBase::Int)::Tuple{Char, Char}` to use.
+Thanks to them the functions would rely on the same process as longhand pen and paper calculations.
+But then again, the easiest way to create such tables would be to use conversion from decimals, so I think I will just stay with the solution presented above.